-- Freestanding signs are regulated as follows: - 1.
-Residential Zones. - a.
-In residential zones, freestanding signs are allowed in required setbacks; however, in required front setbacks, monument signs exceeding three and one-half feet tall shall be setback ten feet from the front property line, provided that the requirements of SMC 17C.240,180(C) are met. - b.
-Freestanding signs with structural supports less than two feet in width, with copy area placed at a height of seven feet or more above grade, may be than six inches above the roofline. ¶ <#>Placement and Angle Pitched roof signs must be parallel to the building face.
-They may not extend beyond the building wall (See Figure 11).
-FIGURE 11 Pitched Roof Sign Placement Allowed placement Prohibited P <#>Projecting Signs. ¶ <#>Vertical extensions The face of a projecting sign may not extend more than six inches above the roof line. ¶ Placement.
-Projecting signs that extend over the right-of-way must meet the placement standards of Deleted: SMC 17C.240.240(C), Signs Extending Into the Right-of-way.
-Deleted: Freestanding signs and monument signs. ¶ Deleted: 240(F)
+Freestanding signs are regulated as follows:

+- 1. Residential Zones. - a.
+In residential zones, freestanding signs are allowed in required setbacks; however, in required front setbacks, monument signs exceeding three and one-half feet tall shall be setback ten feet from the front property line, provided that the requirements of SMC 17C.240.240(F)180(C) are met. - b.
+Freestanding signs with structural supports less than two feet in width, with copy area placed at a height of seven feet or more above grade, may be located at the front property line, provided that the requirements of SMC 17C.240.240(F)180(C) are met. - c.
+Freestanding signs with structural supports of more than two feet shall be set back not less than ten feet from the front property line, provided that the requirements of SMC 17C.240.240(F)180(C) are met. - 2.
+Commercial and Industrial Zones.